mlabuda2/nf-tower-docs/docs/dashboard/overview.md

 ## Workflow runs per organization

-Below the filters, cards containing workflow run totals are displayed.
-Depending on the options you selected in the drop-down above, the cards are filtered for each organization you have access to, or your personal Workspace.
+Below the cards displaying total workflow runs filtered by status, workflow run totals are filtered by each Organization, or your personal Workspace.
+Filtering depends on what you selected in the drop-down options near the top of the page.

 Every card consists of a row for every workspace you have access to inside this organizations, and at the same time a column for every possible workflow status, with a total column at the far right and a total row below.